Harnack inequalities on weighted graphs and some applications to the random conductance model: Introduction

 Its generator is given by

 The maybe most natural choice for the speed measure is $\pi^{\om} = \mu^{\om}$, for which we get again the CSRW $Y$.
 Since we have the same harmonic functions w.r.t.\ $ \cL_{\pi}^{\om}$ for any choice of $\pi$, it is obvious that the EHI in Theorem~\ref{thm:EHI} also holds for $\cL_{\pi}^{\om}$.
-On the other hand, for the PHI one can show the following statement along the lines of the proof of Theorem~\ref{thm:PHI}.
+On the other hand, for the PHI one can show the following statement along the lines of the proof of Theorem~\ref{thm:PHI} (see \cite[Appendix~A]{CD14} and \cite[Section~3]{ADS14} for a few more details).
 Let $u > 0$ be caloric w.r.t.\ $ \cL_{\pi}^{\om}$ on $Q(n)$, then for any $p,q,r \in (1, \infty)$ with

 there exists $C_{\mathrm{PH}} = C_{\mathrm{PH}}\big(M_{x_0,n}^\om, \Norm{\mu^{\om} / (\pi^{\om})^{1 - \frac{1}{p}}}{p,B(n)}, \Norm{\nu^\om}{q,B(n)}, \Norm{\pi^\om}{r,B(n)}\big)$ with $M_{x_0,n}^\om\ldef 1 \vee \Big(\Norm{\pi^{\om}}{1,B(n)} / \Norm{\pi^{\om}}{1,B(n/2)}\Big)$ such that